jazzyfresh/koan-lang/README.md

 Functions are denoted by the `f`: symbol.

 Functions are first-order.
 Their declarations resemble the mathematical description of functions, i.e. _f: X ⟶ Y_, which maps from set X to set Y.
-The evaluation of the last statement is what is returned from the function, unless that last line is the break symbol `!!,
+The evaluation of the last statement is what is returned from the function, unless that last line is the break symbol `!!`, which indicates a procedure.
     // Java
     public static int gcd(int x, int y) {
         return x%y == 0 ? x : gcd(y, x%y);